realchrisolin/HuduAPI/README.md

-# Python Hudu API Client
+# Hudu API Python Client

-A Python client for the Hudu API with automatic rate limiting, error handling, and data modeling.
+A Python client for the Hudu REST API with automatic rate limiting, error handling, and data modeling.

 > **Note**: This project is a work in progress.
 The current implementation covers core API endpoints but is not a complete implementation of the Hudu API specification.
+PRs are welcome.

 ## Features